 The language services may be provided in person or via telehealth.
 It is the responsibility of the provider or its agency to hire or contract with a qualified interpreter or translator to facilitate communication with a member when they are providing an Optum Idaho reimbursed service.
-If interpretive services are provided using telehealth, the interpretive services must be delivered in accordance with the Optum Idaho Telehealth Policy.
+If interpretive services are provided using telehealth, the interpretive services must be delivered in accordance with the Telehealth Services section of this manual.